melissaveronica/melissaveronica/README.md

 # Hi, I'm Melissa 👋

 Fullstack developer & UI/UX designer based in Surabaya, Indonesia.
-Digital Media Technology grad (GPA 3.93) — 70% CS, 30% design — with a thing for
-building products that actually feel good to use.
+Graduated from Universitas Surabaya in 2025 with Summa Cum Laude Digital Media Technology grad (GPA 3.93/4.00) — 70% CS, 30% design — with a thing for building products that actually feel good to use.

 Currently working remotely on e-commerce & AI integration projects.
 Exchange alumni @ Korea University 🇰🇷 Fall 2024